-Patients were encouraged to complete the NHS Friends and Family Test.
+Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
-The latest results from November 2018 showed 25 patients had responded.
-All 25 said they were extremely likely to recommend the practice to their family and friends.
+The latest results from July 2018 to December 2018 showed 41 patients had responded.
+Most patients said they were likely to recommend the practice to their family and friends, with just four saying they would not recommend the practice.

 The practice had received feedback on the NHS Choices website from patients.
-There was one review on the NHS Choices website, which had been received in March 2018.
-The review provided positive feedback regarding dental treatment received at the practice.
-There were three reviews on-line which had been received in the last year.
-All the reviews were positive.
+There were nine reviews all completed during 2017.
+The reviews were mixed, with differing opinions about the practice.
+There were two additional reviews on-line which had been received in the year up to this inspection.